nonk123/dwarfpaper/README.md

 ## Usage

-Download [a prebuild binary](https://github.com/nonk123/dwarfpaper/releases#latest) and run it, making sure it can read [`assets/9x16.png`](assets/9x16.png) from the working directory.
+Download [a prebuild binary](https://github.com/nonk123/dwarfpaper/releases#latest) and run it.
 Use the following command-line options to customize the program's behavior:

 - `-m`/`--mode`: Select one of the supported modes by name.
 Only `pipes` is available as of now.
 - `-D`/`--debug`: Run the simulation in a separate window rather than as your actual wallpaper.
 Perfect for one-off tests.